Thermal conductivity and resistivity: Other quantities

+Thermal effusivity is the only thermophysical property that governs the interfacial temperature when two semi-infinite bodies come into contact.
+This implies that the thermoception of a material by the human skin is affected by the thermal effusivity of that material.

 Finally, thermal diffusivity $\alpha$ combines thermal conductivity with density and specific heat:

 $\alpha = \frac{ k }{ \rho c_{p} }$.

 As such, it quantifies the thermal inertia of a material, i.e. the relative difficulty in heating a material to a given temperature using heat sources applied at the boundary.

 Units

-In the International System of Units (SI), thermal conductivity is measured in watts per meter-kelvin (W/(m⋅K)).
+In the International System of Units (SI), thermal conductivity is measured in watts per meter-kelvin [W/(m⋅K)].
 Some papers report in watts per centimeter-kelvin [W/(cm⋅K)].

-However, physicists use other convenient units as well, e.g., in cgs units, where esu/(cm-sec-K) is used.

-The Lorentz number, defined as L=κ/σT is a quantity independent of the carrier density and the scattering mechanism.
-Its value for a gas of non-interacting electrons (typical carriers in good metallic conductors) is 2.72×10^{−13} esu/K^{2}, or equivalently, 2.44×10^{−8} Watt-Ohm/K^{2}.
+In cgs units, thermal conductivity is measured in esu/(cm·sec·K).
 In imperial units, thermal conductivity is measured in BTU/(h⋅ft⋅°F).

 The dimension of thermal conductivity is M^{1}L^{1}T^{−3}Θ^{−1}, expressed in terms of the dimensions mass (M), length (L), time (T), and temperature (Θ).

 Other units which are closely related to the thermal conductivity are in common use in the construction and textile industries.
 The construction industry makes use of measures such as the R-value (resistance) and the U-value (transmittance or conductance).
 Although related to the thermal conductivity of a material used in an insulation product or assembly, R- and U-values are measured per unit area, and depend on the specified thickness of the product or assembly.

-Likewise the textile industry has several units including the tog and the clo which express thermal resistance of a material in a way analogous to the R-values used in the construction industry.
+The textile industry has several units including the tog and the clo which express thermal resistance of a material in a way analogous to the R-values used in the construction industry.